University of Virginia secret societies

 Secret societies have been a part of University of Virginia student life since the first class of students in 1825.
-While the number of societies peaked during the 75-year period between 1875 and 1950, there are still six societies (Seven Society, Z Society, IMP Society, Eli Banana, T.I.L.K.A., The Thirteen Society) active that are over 100 years old, and several newer societies (the A.N.G.E.L.S.
-Society, the Purple Shadows, The 21 Society, The Order of Claw & Dagger, P.U.M.P.K.I.N., Ls, the Sons and Daughters of Liberty, the Roommates Society, The O.W.L.
-Society, the One, and The Thursdays Society).
-The earliest societies, Eli and Tilka, functioned as social clubs; the Zs, IMPs, and Sevens have built a record of philanthropy and contribution to the university; and some of the later societies have focused on recognition or disapprobation of positive and negative contributions to the university.
+While the number of societies peaked during the 75 years between 1875 and 1950, there are several newer societies and seven societies that have been active for more than 100 years, including Seven Society, Z Society, IMP Society, and Eli Banana.
+The earliest societies, Eli Banana and T.I.L.K.A.
+Society, function as social clubs.
+In contrast, the Z Society, IMP Society, and Seven Society have a record of philanthropy and contribution to the university.
+Some of the more recent societies focus on the recognition or disapprobation of positive and negative contributions to the university.

 History

 The earliest secret society at the university was probably the no-longer-secret Jefferson Literary and Debating Society, which at its 1825 founding was secret, with expulsion the penalty to any member who exposed the society's secrets.
 Student society activity for the first period of the university appears to have been confined to similar literary societies, including the Patrick Henry Society, Philomathean Society, Parthenon Society, Columbian, and Washington Society, which were not secret societies; only the last is still active.

 At the same time, Greek organizations that were purely social in function (today's fraternities) began to play a role in student life.
 In 1853, students petitioned the faculty to set up a "secret" colony of Delta Kappa Epsilon.
 (The UVA chapter was officially founded on November 26, 1852).
-The first request was rejected by the faculty, coming as it did on the heels of years of riotous behavior; according to university historian Philip Alexander Bruce, the faculty feared the "orderly spirit of the student body acting as a whole or in segments, whether organized into secret fraternities or into Calathumpian bands"; in another session or two, the chapter became established, and other Greek fraternities followed.
+The first request was rejected by the faculty, coming as it did on the heels of years of riotous behavior; according to university historian Philip Alexander Bruce, the faculty feared the "orderly spirit of the student body acting as a whole or in segments, whether organized into secret fraternities or Calathumpian bands"; in another session or two, the chapter became established, and other Greek fraternities followed.
 It can be said generally about the early UVA fraternities that the only "secret" aspect of them was their operation and meeting location; the membership was not kept secret.

-The growth of student organizations was interrupted by the Civil War, but resumed thereafter with the establishment of additional fraternities.
-A few secret societies are recorded during the years 1865–1878, of whom the only one of any note is the Dedils, most notable for being shut down by the faculty after their minutes were found where they had been dropped by the drunken president of the organization.
+The growth of student organizations was interrupted by the Civil War but resumed thereafter with the establishment of additional fraternities.
+A few secret societies are recorded during the years 1865–1878, of which the only one of any note is the Dedils, most notable for being shut down by the faculty after their minutes were found where they had been dropped by the drunken president of the organization.